HankB/pmb/README.md

 The files that will be copied to boot partition (AKA FAT filesystem partition) will be copied to `/root/boot-backup/` and named `install-backup.tar` or `swap-backup.tar`.
 Compressing these did not seem to save much so that is not done.
 The difference is because the source directory will be `/boot/firmware` when preparing to swap and `/tmp/<some_dir>/` during initialization or addition and it is not clear if the same command can be used to extract to `/boot/firmware`.
 This may be a TODO.

 When a swap is performed, the `/boot/firmware/cmdline.txt` will be adjusted to select the root partition by `PARTUUID` as revealed by `blkid`.
+The `/etc/fstab` will be similarly modified to match the present PARTUUIDs for root an boot partitions.
+(These change when RpiOS first boots.)

 Potential swap targets will be identified by the root partition `LABEL`, again as identified by `blkid`.
 The partition labels will be provided when the OSs are installed (either by `pmb-init` or `pmb-add`) and the partitions will be labeled accordingly.
 Some OSs select the root partition by label and this leads to issues when there are multiple installs.
 The boot process may select the wrong root partition and the partition lapel may be a convenient way to identify OS partitions.
 An alternative would be to record partition IDs and OS names ion a text file somewhere and use that to identify optiosn available when swapping.

 For some OSs, it may be useful to configure some things during `pmb-init` or `pmb-add`. (user name, SSH credentials, hostname etc.) The add/init scripts will be modified to support execution of such helpers.

 Using partition labels alone seems like a troublesome way to identify OS partitions since a user (me!) will likely create additional partitions and label them.
 Instead an extra logical partition will be created in the extended partition of nominal size (4GB?) and which will contain a list of the partitions.
-These will include `label`, `PARTUUID` and partition in a format amenable to usage by a bash script such as
+The partitions information will be stored in a file named to match the partition label.
+Contents of the partition file will be in the form of ENV variables that the script can source and will include (for example)

 ```text
 "RpiOS" "1aa9757c-02" "dev/mmcblk0p2"